Daejeon Hana Citizen: Stadium

-Since the 2002 K League season, which kicked off within a few weeks of the conclusion of the 2002 FIFA Football World Cup, Daejeon Citizen FC have played their home games at Daejeon World Cup Stadium.
-The stadium was specifically constructed for the world cup, and was completed in September 2001.
-Daejeon World Cup Stadium hosted two group games of the world cup, as well as the South Korea/Italy quarter-final.
-The fans of Daejeon Citizen have nicknamed the stadium "Purple Arena".
-The stadium has a seating capacity of 40,535.
-The last four home games of the 2014 season were played at the Hanbat Stadium, Daejeon's old ground to allow time for maintenance work to be carried out at World Cup Stadium.
-Daejeon will return to the World Cup Stadium for the 2015 season.
+Since the 2002 K League season, which kicked off within a few weeks of the conclusion of the 2002 FIFA Football World Cup, Daejeon Hana Citizen have played their home games at Daejeon World Cup Stadium, completed in 2001 and nicknamed the "Purple Arena".
+The stadium hosted two group games of the World Cup, as well as the round of 16 match between South Korea and Italy.
+It has a seating capacity of 40,535, making it one of the largest stadiums in the country.

+The last four home games of the 2014 season were played at the club's previous stadium, the Daejeon Hanbat Stadium, while maintenance work was carried out at the World Cup Stadium.
+The club returned to the World Cup Stadium in the 2015 season.